 Metastatic breast cancer (MBC) is advanced (stage 4) breast cancer that has spread to other parts of the body.
 Although this cancer begins in breast tissue, imaging tests may reveal tumors in the bones, brain, liver, and other organs as well.

 Some people may already have stage 4 breast cancer at the time of diagnosis.
 This means it already spread to other areas of the body.
 Other people may develop MBC months or years after an initial breast cancer diagnosis.

-Treatment for metastatic cancer is an ongoing process.
-So, the longer someone lives with MBC, the greater the cost of treatment.
+Treatment for MBC is an ongoing process.
+The longer someone lives with MBC, the greater the cost of treatment.